Santa Monica Parish Church (Minalin): History

 Founded in 1614, Minalin parish started as a visita (sub-parish) of Macabebe, Pampanga.
 Fr.
 Miguel de Saldaña was assigned in 1618 as its own parish priest.
 On October 31, 1624, the Minalin parish became an independent vicariate under its prior, Fr.
 Martín Vargas.
-Minalin was given the two visitas of Pangasinan and Tubungao (Sta.
-Maria) in 1633.
+Minalin was given the two visitas of Pangasinan and Tubungao (Santa Maria) in 1633.
 The act was reconfirmed in 1639.
-The convent of Minalin was under the Augustinians as of May 5, 1670, was added to Bacolor on May 9, 1650, and to Betis on October 21, 1678..
+The convent of Minalin was under the Augustinians as of May 5, 1670, was added to Bacolor on May 9, 1650, and to Betis on October 21, 1678.
 Don Lorenzo Malaca was the first native secular assigned to Minalin in 1771, succeeded by Don Manuel Francisco Tubil.

 The original location of the church was in Barangay Santa Maria.
 However, lumber stocks for the church construction were carried by floods from Santa Maria to a hilly place called Burol, which eventually became the location of the present church.
 The legend of the town's name came from "minalis la ding dutung, minalis ya ing pisamban" (the lumber moved, and so must the church).
 Capitan Diego Tolentino wrote the location as "minalis", which evolved into "Minalin".

 There are no records as to who built the church, although it has been attributed to the work of Augustinian Fr.
 Manuel Franco Tubil in 1764.
 One documented source cites the church's completion by the Augustinians in 1834.
 Another account shows that construction by Augustinian friars was started sometime in the 1600s and completed in 1764.
 Mayor Cristino Lagman on July 30, 1911, stated that the church was completed in 1764 under Bachiller Calixto Gregorio.

 Fr.
 José Seguí, the Archbishop of Manila, visited Pampanga in 1831 and met the secular parish priest of Minalin, Don Quintín Cándido Paríon.
 Dr. Mauricio Miranda was the parish priest in 1834 when the great flood occurred devastating the town.
 Despite the church's elevated location, the flood waters of 1834 reached its main altar.

 The Church was reconstructed at various stages: in 1854, 1877 (repaired by Fr.
 Isidro Bernardo), 1885 (by P. Galo de la Fuente) and in 1895 (by Vicente Ruiz).
 Fr.
 José Torres' petition to rebuild the church and parochial house, was granted about July 5, 1866.
 The last Augustinian friar was Fr.
 Faustino Diez and the church was turned over to Alcalde (Mayor) Pedro Diaz and to the first native priest P. Macario Panlilio.
 Another account states that the last Augustinian priest to serve Minalin was Fr.
 Jose Sales.

 In 1937, the Most Rev. Michael J. O'Doherty, Archbishop of Manila, approved the request of Rev. Fr.
 Prudencio David, parish priest of Minalin, for re-plastering of the walls and repainting of the church interiors.
 Parish priest Fr.
 Daniel Castrillo, a Spanish Augustinian was assigned in August 1942.